flengyel/Zettel/README.md

 # Zettel

 This repository documents the conventions I use for a single digital Zettelkasten.
-This system here works with [Obsidian](https://obsidian.md) and Zotero, but may be adapted to other systems.
+The system described here works with [Obsidian](https://obsidian.md) and Zotero, but may be adapted to other systems.
 For software configuration notes, definitions of terms, and more examples, see the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki).
 The Zettelkasten Method is documented at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
 If the terminology of literature notes and permanent notes seems vague or confusing, see [From Fleeting Notes to Project Notes](https://github.com/flengyel/Zettel/wiki/From-Fleeting-Notes-to-Project-Notes).
 Also see Chris Aldrich's [Note Taking Traditions](https://notemaking.substack.com/).